-From Augusta, NPR's Tom Goldman reports.
+M: From Augusta, NPR's Tom Goldman reports.

-Indeed, the man nicknamed Lefty, Phil Mickelson, had eagled number 13 and kicked Saturday into overdrive.
+TOM GOLDMAN: Indeed, the man nicknamed Lefty, Phil Mickelson, had eagled number 13 and kicked Saturday into overdrive.
 He was now just three shots behind Westwood.
 Two under par eagles are a big deal.
 Two in a row?
 Golfers had done that only twice in Masters history - until yesterday.

 GOLDMAN: They were still buzzing around the 14th green, just minutes after Mickelson hit his second shot from the 14th fairway into the cup for back-to- back eagles.
 Now, 11-under, one behind Westwood, and on he went to the par-five 15th where he chipped his third shot over water, onto the green and - come on, you cannot be serious.

 GOLDMAN: No, it wasn't a third eagle in a row, but oh, so close.

 GOLDMAN: Alas, only a one-under-par birdie, but enough to pull Mickelson into a tie with Westwood.
 For Mickelson, incredible momentum.
-For Westwood, a five- shot lead gone poof - the kind of thing that can shatter a golfer's confidence.
+For Westwood, a five- shot lead gone - poof - the kind of thing that can shatter a golfer's confidence.
 But not Westwood's.

 GOLDMAN: Westwood, in a bubble of solitude and concentration during the round, said he had no room for thinking about what somebody else was doing.
 Just the opposite with Mickelson.

 MICKELSON: I do look at the leaderboard quite a bit to see who's doing what.
 I think it's fun.
 You see the roars and you try to figure out who did what and the leaderboard tells you.

 GOLDMAN: Yesterday's leaderboard told the tale of lots of up and down performances, a function, Mickelson said, of the warm weather and what he called receptive greens, prompting a lot of players to take risks, like he did on 13 when he hit a long shot to the green instead of playing it safe.
 And Mickelson predicted more of the same today.

 MICKELSON: I think the course is going to be set up similarly in that you can make some birdies and challenge some pins.
 I think it's going to be an exciting Sunday.

-Tom Goldman, NPR News, Augusta.
+GOLDMAN: Tom Goldman, NPR News, Augusta.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.